manuvarkey/GElectrical/README.md

 * Electrical rules check for checking conformity with IEC/ local electrical guidelines.
 * Print and export of drawings to pdf.
 * Generation of analysis reports.

+**Please note that the program is in active development and bugs are expected.
+Cross checking of generated calculations is reccomended.**

 ## Screenshots